amolenk/dapr-hands-on/Assignment05/README.md

-# dapr hands-on - Assignment 5 - Add secrets
+# Assignment 5 - Add secrets

 In this assignment, you're going to add dapr secret management to retrieve an API key for calling the RDW Government service.